Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 weight: 1400
 ---

-As the complexity of environments grows, the need for better, smarter automation is needed. **xap-cloud** simplifies the installation and configuration of XAP on a set of machines, either on a cloud or on-premises.
+As the complexity of deployment environments grows, smarter automation is needed. **xap-cloud** simplifies the installation and configuration of XAP on a set of machines, on a cloud or on-premises.

 <br>

 # Requirements

-The requirement can be divided into two sections:
+The requirements can be divided into two sections:

+#### Client

-Client - the host that will run the tool
+The host that will run the tool:

 - CentOS 7
 - A sudoer user for installing the required libraries

+#### Servers

-Servers - hosts that will run XAP
+Hosts that will run XAP components:

 - Python 2.7 or higher
 - CentOS or Ubuntu